 - Represented regional bank in civil suits in federal and state court arising from bank’s alleged involvement in Ponzi scheme.
 Each case ultimately settled upon favorable terms for the client.

 - Represented global distributor of petroleum coke in litigation involving scheme to defraud the company, which settled before trial after defendant’s counterclaims were dismissed.

-- Assisted trial team in three-week product liability jury trial for damages arising out of alleged defects in drywall manufactured in China, resulting in favorable verdict with nominal damages against client.
+- Part of trial team in three-week product liability jury trial for damages arising out of alleged defects in drywall manufactured in China, resulting in favorable verdict with nominal damages against client.